-In addition to possible criminal prosecution by State and/or Federal law, students who violate University policies concerning drugs and alcohol will be referred to the University Examiner for possible disciplinary action up to and including suspension or expulsion in accordance with the Student Conduct Code.
-Furthermore, student employees who violate University policies concerning drugs and alcohol may be subject to termination of employment.
+The University will impose disciplinary sanctions (consistent with local, State, and Federal law) on students who violate the University's foregoing policy up to and including expulsion and referral for prosecution and completion of an appropriate rehabilitation program, all in accordance with the Student Conduct Code.
+Furthermore, student employees who violate the University's foregoing policy may be subject to termination of employment.